pytroll/pytroll.github.io/index.md

 ## Announcements

-### Next PyTroll Contributers Week (PCW)
+### Next PyTroll Contributor Week (PCW)

-The 2019 PyTroll Contributers Weeks (PCWs) have not yet been decided.
-We expect to announce them early 2019.
+The 2019 Spring PyTroll Contributor Week (PCW) will be in Madison, WI, USA from May 13th to May 17th.
+See the announcement [here](https://go.wisc.edu/ty79a6) for more information.

 The PCWs is a gathering of the developers and users of PyTroll during which they address issues and new features in the project and work/code together.
 It is a great opportunity to learn more about PyTroll and get involved in the development.
-Some experience with Python is desirable to enjoy the PCW at its full potential :)
+Some experience with Python is desirable to enjoy the PCW at its full potential :) Due to the format of the PCW meeting it is not necessary to attend all 5 days.
+It is perfectly acceptable to come to a PCW and spend the time learning how to use Pytroll tools in your own workflow.

-Questions can be asked on the mailing list, on pytroll.slack.com
+Any questions can be asked on the mailing list or on pytroll.slack.com (see "Getting in touch" above).

 ### Last PCW

-The autumn 2018 PyTroll Contributers Week took place at the EUMETSAT head quarters, in Darmstadt, Germany, from Monday November 26th to Friday November 30th.
+The autumn 2018 PyTroll Contributors Week took place at the EUMETSAT head quarters, in Darmstadt, Germany, from Monday November 26th to Friday November 30th.

 ![PCW@EUMETSAT](https://pbs.twimg.com/media/DtLsFVlW0AAjZPQ.jpg:large)